eruigu/electronMarkdown/README.md

 # Welcome to nextronMarkdown

-A markdown editior to build with electron.js and next.js
+A easy to use markdown editior built with electron.js and next.js

 ---